-There was a change with respect to actuarial assumptions from the prior year to reflect revised expectations with respect to mortality rates.
-Additionally, the discount rate was changed from 7.47% to 7.50%.
+There was a change with respect to actuarial assumptions from the prior year to reflect revised expectations with respect to price inflation, salary increases, retirement age and mortality rates.
+Additionally, the discount rate was unchanged at 7.50%.

 Pension Expense and Deferred Outflows of Resources and Deferred Inflows of Resources